7 Best Keto Potato Substitute Options (#1 Is Amazing!)

 Celeriac

-Another vegetable on the list that can be used as an alternative for potatoes is celeriac.
+Another vegetable on the list that can be used as an alternative to potatoes is celeriac.
 Celeriac is essentially the root of the celery plant.

 Raw celeriac is a low carb vegetable that has 9.2 grams of total carbs and 1.8 grams of fiber in every 100 grams.
 This means there are 7.4 grams of net carbs in every 100 grams of raw celeriac.